wezen/docker-apollo/README.md

 ### Chado

 Chado support is now baked into the GMOD docker container image.
-A chado container is part of the `docker-compose.yml` file and will be started on boot.
-You may wish to expose the postgres port (add a `ports: - 5432` to the docker-compose.yml) if you wish to talk to the Chado container.